Doc Dougherty, longtime Garden City lacrosse coach, dies at 79

 "He was a General Patton," Dwyer said.
 "He was a leader.
 He was a commanding force and a brilliant coach.
 His practices were really tough and competitive.
 Practices were hard, the games were easy."

-Doc Dougherty’s lacrosse success extended beyond the high school level.
+Dougherty’s lacrosse success extended beyond the high school level.
 He won two under-19 club world championships, taking players to Japan and Australia to compete.
-He also coached the men’s club team at Hofstra and the New York Saints, a professional lacrosse team, Janet Dougherty said.
+He also coached the men’s club team at Hofstra and the New York Saints, a professional lacrosse team, his wife Dougherty said.

 He was inducted into the Nassau County High School Athletics Hall of Fame in 2018.

 While the spring season was all about lacrosse, the fall was for football.
-Doc Dougherty coached varsity football at Garden City from 1981-1984, reaching the conference finals in all four years and winning twice.
-He was the offensive coordinator at Hempstead when they won four straight Conference I playoff titles from 1985-1888, before moving back to Garden City, where he coached the junior varsity until 2007.
+Dougherty coached varsity football at Garden City from 1981 to 1984, reaching the conference finals in all four years and winning twice.
+He was the offensive coordinator at Hempstead when they won four straight Conference I playoff titles from 1985 to 1988, before moving back to Garden City, where he coached the junior varsity until 2007.

 "He was as prepared as anyone I've ever seen," said close friend Seth Messier, 46, of Rockville Centre, one of Dougherty’s football assistants.
 "He coached JV football like he was coaching a varsity sport.
 We’d take the kids into watch films.
 He would critique them.
 One thing Doc always said, ‘If you critique them on something and you're telling them to do something, you always have to give them an accolade as well.' "